viqrilabs-code/TamGam/README.md

 ---

-## What is EduSpark?
+## What is TamGam?

 TamGam is a subscription-based EdTech platform where teachers conduct live classes on **Google Meet**, and the platform handles everything else — capturing transcripts, generating AI notes, assessing student understanding, and providing a personalised AI tutor that explains concepts at exactly the right level for each student.

 The platform does not build video infrastructure.
 Google Meet handles live classes.
-EduSpark builds the intelligence layer on top.
+TamGam builds the intelligence layer on top.

 ---